Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Priority Inheritance with Backtracking (PIBT)

+Here, the decentralization of PIBT implementations is briefly discussed.
+In particular, we focus on the \emph{online planning} of PIBT, that is, agents repeat a set of single-timestep planning and move actions.
+Because PIBT is based on prioritized planning, adopting a decentralized context is realistic.
+The part of priority inheritance and backtracking is performed by the propagation of information.
+Further, PIBT relies on local interactions between agents, implying that agents are not required to know other agents' information far away from their current location.
+To illustrate this, the concept of \emph{interacting agents}, a set of agents that must negotiate their planning, is introduced.

+\paragraph{Interacting Agents} When two agents are located within two hops of each other’s move, they may collide in the next timestep; then, they are said to be \emph{directly interacting} in that timestep.
+For an agent $a_i$, a group of \emph{interacting agents} $\mathcal{A}_i(t) \subseteq A$ is then defined by transitivity over direct interactions in timestep~$t$.
+Note that, given $a_i$ and $\mathcal{A}_i(t)$, for any other agent $a_j \in \mathcal{A}_i(t)$, we have $\mathcal{A}_j(t) = \mathcal{A}_i(t)$.
+Whenever the context is obvious, $\mathcal{A}$ is directly used.

+Because agents belonging to different groups cannot affect each other, path planning, the negotiation process using priority inheritance and backtracking can effectively occur in parallel.
+As a result, theoretically speaking, PIBT can be decentralized, relying only on local interactions, that is, it is sufficient that two agents in close proximity talk directly and utilize multi-hop communication; however, note that the groups of interacting agents are fully identified prior to starting a PIBT process for one timestep.

-Since PIBT is based on priorities and assumes only local interactions, it is easily adapted to a decentralized context.
-The part of priority inheritance and backtracking is done by propagation of information.
-In a decentralized context, PIBT requires agents to know others' priorities before they decide their next nodes.
-Usually, this requires $|\mathcal{A}|^{2}$ communication between agents, however, updating rule of $p_{i}$ relaxes this effort, e.g., stores other agents priories and communicates only when $\eta_{i}$ becomes zero.
+\paragraph{Communication} Assume that interacting agents are fully detected at each timestep.
+Then, we analyze communication complexity, i.e., how many messages are required in PIBT.
+In a decentralized context, PIBT requires agents to know others' priorities before deciding on the next nodes.
+Usually, this requires $|\mathcal{A}|^2$ communication between agents; however, the update rule of the priority $p_i$ relaxes this effort, for instance, storing other agents' priorities and communicating only when the priority is reset.
 Therefore, the communication cost of PIBT mainly depends on the information propagation phase.

-Let us now consider this phase.
-In Algorithm~\ref{algo:pibt}, communication between agents corresponds to calling function $\mathsf{PIBT}$ [Line~\ref{algo:do-pibt},\ref{algo:do-other-pibt}] and backtracking [Line~\ref{algo:send-backtracking1},\ref{algo:pibt-valid},\ref{algo:return-invalid}]. $\mathsf{PIBT}(a_{i}, \cdot)$ is never called twice in each timestep, as discussed in the previous section.
+Next, consider this information propagation phase.
+In PIBT, communication between agents corresponds to calling \funcname{PIBT} (priority inheritance), and when the procedure returns a value (corresponding to backtracking). $\funcname{PIBT}(a_{i}, \cdot)$ is never called twice within a timestep, as discussed in the analysis of time complexity.
 Moreover, each agent sends a backtracking message at most once in each timestep.
-Overall, the communication cost for PIBT at each timestep is linear w.r.t. the number of agents, that is, $O(|A|)$.
-In reality, this can be even less because the figures depend on the number of interacting agents $|\mathcal{A}|$ which can be much smaller than $|A|$.
+Overall, the communication cost for PIBT at each timestep is linear for the number of agents, that is, $O(|A|)$.
+In reality, this can be even lower because the figures depend on the number of interacting agents $|\mathcal{A}|$, which can be much smaller than $|A|$.